Communist Party of Canada: Party ban and the Labor-Progressives

-The CPC remained banned, but with the entry of the Soviet Union into the war and the eventual release of the Canadian party's interned leaders, Canadian communists founded the Labour-Progressive Party (LPP) in 1943 as a legal front and thereafter ran candidates under that name until 1959.
+The CPC remained banned.
+However with the entry of the Soviet Union into the war and the eventual release of the Canadian party's interned leaders, Canadian communists founded the Labor-Progressive Party (LPP) in 1943 as a legal front; thereafter, the party ran candidates under that name until 1959.
 At its height in the mid-1940s, the party had fourteen sitting elected officials at the federal, provincial and municipal level.
 Several prominent elected party members were: